coffee2code/inject-query-posts/readme.txt

 == Filters ==

 The plugin is further customizable via two hooks.
-Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.
+Such code should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).

 = inject_query_posts_preserve_query_obj (filter) =